Run Baby Run (2023 film): Plot

-Then, he visits his friend, Jai Ganesh, a police officer, in a quiet field.
-He advises disposing of the body so Sathya will not get into trouble.

-He prepares to dispose of the body, and his car breaks down en route.
+Then, Sathya visits his friend, Jai Ganesh, a police officer, in a quiet field.
+Jai advises disposing of the body so Sathya will not get into trouble.
+Sathya prepares to dispose of the body, but his car breaks down en route.
 After a few incidents, he leaves the body in a van, where the driver finds it and decides to burn it.
 The next day, police arrived at the scene.
-The driver hanging himself to death, afraid of being caught.
-Sathya receives a call from a private number, saying that if you become a detective looking into Tara's murder, he will be the next to hang.
+The driver hangs himself, afraid of being caught.
+Sathya receives a call from a private number, saying that if he becomes a detective looking into Tara's murder, he will be the next to hang.

 Officers close the case by saying the victim is unidentified and the accused killed himself.
-The DSP decided to inquire, and the driver's mother told him about five people climbing into the vehicle.
-The DSP's further inquiry leads him to find Sathya, so Sathya visits the police station and subsequently leaves.
+DSP Kabir Ahamed decided to inquire, and the driver's mother told him about five people who climbed into the vehicle.
+Kabir's further inquiry leads him to find Sathya, who visits the police station and subsequently leaves.
 However, a truck tries to kill him on the carriageway.
-The police issue a transfer order to Jai Ganesh, and he informs Sathya.
-In addition, his fiance's family cancelled his wedding after leaked photos showed Sathya lying down with a girl.
-Sathya contemplates suicide.
-However, his mother convinces him not to do anything fatal.
-After multiple incidents, Sathya investigates Tara's murder by questioning various people, such as Father Vincent's assistant, Sophie's lover, and the hostel watchman.
+The police issue a transfer order to Jai, and he informs Sathya.
+In addition, Priyanka's family cancelled his wedding after leaked photos showed Sathya lying down with a girl.
+Sathya contemplates suicide, but his mother convinces him not to do anything fatal.
+After multiple incidents, Sathya investigates Tara's murder by questioning various people, such as Vincent's assistant, Sophie's lover Kathir, and the hostel watchman.
 He even gets attacked by several people.
-However, he discovers the medical college dean is the devious mastermind behind Sophie and Tara's deaths.
-Sathya fights with him, and he reveals what happened.
+However, he discovers the medical college dean, Dr. Francis Raja, is the devious mastermind behind Sophie and Tara's deaths.
+Sathya fights with Francis, who reveals what happened.

-The dean raped Sophie and threw her out of the window.
-Tara saw photos of Sophie's autopsy within a file and said someone murdered her.
-So the dean sends goons to get her.
+Francis raped Sophie and threw her out of the window.
+Tara saw photos of Sophie's autopsy in a file and said someone murdered her.
+Francis sends goons to get her.
 She left the file in Sathya's car.
-However, the dean killed Father Vincent after he had to go to visit Sathya.
+However, Francis killed Vincent after he had to go to visit Sathya.
 He went to Sathya's apartment, destroyed the server room, strangled Tara, and took a picture of Thara and Sathya lying together.
-The dean planned to kill orphaned postgraduate students and give the seats to wealthy students to gain money.
-Eventually, Sathya leaves Sophie's lover and his gang to kill the dean, and Sathya hands the evidence of the dean's involvement to the DSP.
+Francis planned to kill orphaned postgraduate students and give the seats to wealthy students to gain money.
+Eventually, Sathya leaves Kathir and his gang to kill Francis, and Sathya hands the evidence of Francis's involvement to Kabir.